openxla/shardy/rfcs/2024-03-14-shardy-partitioner-rfc.md

 The proposed sharding representation is bound to a specific logical mesh by its name, and can only reference axis names from that mesh.
 The sharding of a tensor specifies along which axes (of a specific logical mesh), each dimension of the tensor is sharded, ordered from major to minor.
 The tensor is replicated along all other axes of the mesh.

-Let’s explore the sharding representation with a simple rank 2 tensor and 4 devices.
+Let's explore the sharding representation with a simple rank 2 tensor and 4 devices.

 We first reshape the 4 devices `[0, 1, 2, 3] `into a 2-d array `[[0, 1], [2, 3]]` to create a mesh with 2 axes: